superfly/docs/flyctl/cmd/flyctl_apps_create.md

       --name string      The app name to use
       --network string   Specify custom network id
-  -o, --org string       The organization to operate on
+  -o, --org string       The organization to operate on -r, --region string    The region to operate on
 ~~~

 ## Global Options